 Blossomtime 2017 in Putley – A Springtime Celebration

-For an afternoon, a day or a full weekend – the Big Apple is a special opportunity to enjoy the spring countryside in the Herefordshire parishes on the Marcle Ridge.
-The local orchards are famous for their cider fruit and excellent eating apples and trees should be in full blossom over the weekend.
+For an afternoon, a day or a full weekend – the Big Apple was a special opportunity to enjoy the spring countryside in the Herefordshire parishes on the Marcle Ridge.
+The local orchards are famous for their cider fruit and excellent eating apples and trees were in full blossom over the weekend.

 Grand Cider Tasting and Teas

 Sunday 30th April: 2.00pm to 6.00pm and Monday 1st May: 12 noon to 5.00pm